 Apart from the course-specific exams, the PSTS programme has one examination, i.e., the master's examination after two years.
-The master's examination is deemed to have been successfully completed if all exams of the agreed units of study, including the Final Project (master's thesis) and the PSTS Skills Portfolio, have been successfully completed.
+The master's examination is deemed to have been successfully completed if the study units, and the Final Project (MSc thesis), have been successfully completed.